-What Exactly is a Hostile Work Environment?
+What Exactly are Hostile Work Environments?

 Most people in the workforce may find coworkers annoying from time to time, and many may feel discouraged by a grumpy boss, but do such circumstances constitute a hostile work environment?

 In order to file a legal claim alleging a hostile work environment, certain criteria must be met.
 A coworker’s or boss’s actions, behavior, or communication must be discriminatory in nature and make it impossible for one to perform their job.
 An employee may have a valid hostile work environment claim if:

 - A boss’s or coworker’s behavior discriminates against a protected class, such as race, religion, disability sex/gender, or age.